Krushovice/python-project-50/README.md

 This is my second project for hexlet.

-It's Show differences between different files in yaml and json format.
+It's show differences between different files in yaml and json format.

 You can clone the repository with: <https://github.com/Krushovice/python-project-50>